-There are several different ways to go about choosing a gift for someone going travelling or living overseas.
+There are several different ways to go about choosing a gift for someone going travelling or already living overseas.
 You can go with a useful travel gift for their initial trip or if they travel a lot, something nostalgic to remind them of home, or even a gift experience for wherever they are overseas.

 Table of Contents